oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

  1. REQUIRED.
 Process and verify the SD-JWT as defined in Section 6. of [@!I-D.ietf-oauth-selective-disclosure-jwt].
-For the verification, the `iss` claim in the SD-JWT MAY be used to retrieve the public key from the JWT Issuer Metadata configuration (as defined in (#jwt-vc-issuer-metadata)) of the SD-JWT VC issuer.
+For the verification, the `iss` claim in the SD-JWT MAY be used to retrieve the public key from the JWT VC Issuer Metadata configuration (as defined in (#jwt-vc-issuer-metadata)) of the SD-JWT VC issuer.
 A Verifier MAY use alternative methods to obtain the public key to verify the signature of the SD-JWT.
  1. OPTIONAL.
 If `status` is present in the verified payload of the SD-JWT,